To qualify for a Support for Mortgage Interest (SMI) loan you usually need to be getting one of the following:

 - from the date you start getting Pension Credit

-- after you’ve been getting Universal Credit for 9 consecutive months
+- after you’ve had 9 consecutive Universal Credit payments

 - after you’ve claimed any other qualifying benefit for 39 consecutive weeks

-You won’t be treated as getting Universal Credit if you can’t get it because your income is too high.
+You will not be treated as getting Universal Credit if you cannot get it because your income is too high.

 Contact the relevant office to check if you’re eligible for SMI.